caiocvelasco/caiocvelasco.github.io/index.md

 ---

-### Causal Machine Learning & Math & Data Science
+### Foundations of Data Science & Causal Machine Learning: A Mathematical Journey
 I have a passion for teaching and for building bridges between mathematics, statistics, and real-world data problems.
 Over the years, I have been trained by inspiring professors in top universities around the globe, and I want to share that journey in an open and accessible way.

 Currently, I’m working on a long-term project:
-> **Foundations of Data Science & Causal Machine Learning — A Mathematical Journey**.
+> **Foundations of Data Science & Causal Machine Learning: A Mathematical Journey**.

 This is an open study-book (and future course) where I document my path to mastering the mathematical foundations behind Data Science, Econometrics, and Causal Machine Learning.